 Accidental values

-Single Rests
+Rests

-Rests for single notes MUST be indicated by a hyphen/minus character -.
+Rests for single notes are indicated by a hyphen/minus character -.
 This character MAY be preceded by a duration value giving the musical duration of the rest.
 If the duration is omitted, the last specified duration is used.
 If no duration is supplied in the encoding a default duration of 4 is assumed.

 Groups